 "Ain't thinkin' it'll hurt my digestion?"

 "Nope."

+Bill held up the empty cup.

 A flush of angry blood pervaded Bill's face.

 "Then it's jes' warm an' anxious I am to be hearin' you explain yourself," he said.